johnhbell/johnhbell.github.io/_pages/results.md

 subtitle: For each of the experiment scenario we show the Yellow robot's estimation of the physical and social goal of the red robot at each time step.
 ---

 Using S-MDP, at different levels of reasoning, Yellow robot estimates the physical and social goal of the red robot at each time step.
+The lines
-The lines <span style="color: blue"> in blue is our Social MDP scores</span>, <span style="color: green">green in green is Inverse planning</span>, <span style="color: purple">purple in purple is the cue-based model</span>, and **in dotted is the ground truth**.
+<span style="color: red"> in red are Human scores</span>, <span style="color: blue"> in blue is our Social MDP scores</span>, <span style="color: green">in green is Inverse planning</span>, <span style="color: purple">in purple is the cue-based model</span>, and **in dotted is the ground truth**.

 ###### Experiment Result for Scenario 1 ######
 Red robot is initialized with the physical goal of Flower and social goal of -2.
 Yellow robot is initialized with the physical goal of Tree and social goal of -2.
 Using S-MDP at different levels of reasoning, Yellow robot estimates the physical and social goal of the red robot at each time step.